 The Company applies the two-class method in calculating earnings per share.
 Net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the periods.
-An aggregate of 30,000,000 and 22,726,721 Class A ordinary shares subject to possible redemption at March 31, 2021 and December 31, 2020, respectively have been excluded from the calculation of basic loss per ordinary share, since such shares, if redeemed, only participate in their pro rata share of the Trust earnings.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 24,500,000 Class A ordinary shares in the calculation of diluted loss per ordinary share, since the exercise of the warrants are contingent upon the occurrence of future events.
+An aggregate of 30,000,000 and 22,726,721 Class A ordinary shares subject to possible redemption at June 30, 2021 and December 31, 2020, respectively have been excluded from the calculation of basic loss per ordinary share, since such shares, if redeemed, only participate in their pro rata share of the Trust earnings.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 24,500,000 Class A ordinary shares in the calculation of diluted loss per ordinary share, since the inclusion of such warrants would be anti-dilutive.
 As a result, diluted net income (loss) per ordinary share is the same as basic net income (loss) per ordinary share for the periods presented.